WARIP/blog-PaperMod/content/posts/examples_of_heresies.md

 # weight: 1
 # aliases: ["/first"]
 tags: ["draft","thoughts"]
-author: "Me"
+author: ["Me","ChatGPT (helped with the wording in some places)"]
 # author: ["Me", "You"] # multiple authors
 showToc: true
 TocOpen: false
 draft: true
 hidemeta: false
 comments: false
-description: "Some examples of heresies.
-This post should be read after reading Paul Graham's "What you can't say""
+description: "Here described some examples of heresies.
+This post should be read after reading Paul Graham's essay 'What you can't say'"
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false